Watch the premiere of “The Guide” and read on for an exclusive interview with Nat Hab Expedition Leader Colby Brokvist!

 Brief: I know you have a special place in your heart for wolves, but what would you say has been your most meaningful or impactful wildlife encounter?

 Brokvist: I think I would go way back…people probably expect me to say some big charismatic animal, but I actually think I’m going to just choose a white-tailed deer.
 Growing up in New England, my family was very much into the outdoors.
 My father was a hunter, and we spent a lot of time running around in the woods.
 I never really liked going to the places that you’re supposed to go and sitting on the benches that were in the open spaces.
 I always wondered, what else is out there?
 Why was the trail put here?
 Why up on the ridge instead of down here on the valley floor?
 And so we would follow deer trails and would track them.
-It was really fun because it really taught me to be in tune with the natural world and the cycles of how animals are moving and what happens at different times of the day out in the forest.
+It was really fun, because it taught me to be in tune with the natural world and the cycles of how animals are moving and what happens at different times of the day out in the forest.
 And we’re listening for squirrel calls and finding scat and prints and signs of various animals and trying to determine the story of what’s going on.
 That was a really joyous exercise for me, and it was all connected to following the white-tailed deer around.

 Brief: Deer have this quiet grace about them.
 They seem to hold so much knowledge of the forest, so much ancient wisdom.
 In a sense, it’s as if the deer were your very first guides.

 Brokvist: Yeah, you’re right.
 They do hold knowledge of the forest.
 And if you follow them around for long enough, you can gain a lot of that knowledge.
 You think about what a guide is in the natural world—the sun can be your guide.
 Everything tells a story.
 By sitting and just paying attention to one thing for a long time, you get to know the whole story about that creature or that place.
-That is what I feel like adventure travel is.
+That’s what I think adventure travel is.
 We’re out there, really immersing ourselves in those environments for a week or more in some cases, allowing us to do a deep dive into these areas.
-When you are with a skilled guide, they help call attention to important things you might otherwise not see or be aware of.
+When you’re with a skilled guide, they help call attention to important things you might otherwise not see or be aware of.
 By virtue of spending more time with a guide who knows the place intimately, you then get to know the place more intimately too.

 Brief: You recently completed your first book, The Professional Guide’s Handbook.
 Which nature writers did you draw inspiration from?
 What are you currently reading?